ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

     2. Modify the details as needed.
     3. Click the "Save Changes" button to apply the changes.

-    Note - Editing Appointment only works for First Name, Last Name, Location.
+    Developer Note - Editing Appointment only works for First Name, Last Name, Location.
-          Due to some error Date and Time cannot be edited and Edit Appointment can't handel editing of multiple appointments.
+                     Due to some error Date and Time cannot be edited and View Appointment will show the date and time added during Add Appointment.
+                     Suggestion to edit one appointment at a time and press Save Changes button.
+(Example - Edit appointment 1 and press Save Changes button, then edit appointment 2 and so on)
                      (Sorry for the inconvience.
 Tried my best to solve it but it did'nt work)

 ## Deleting Appointments